London Passes: the passes to London

 Or, in case the discount code no longer works, you can sign up for the newsletter before your purchase, you will receive a 5% discount code in return (once you have made your purchase you can unsubscribe if you find it troublesome).

-When is the London Explorer Pass worthwhile?
+Does the London Explorer Pass pay off?

 Economically it already pays off from the visit of the second attraction.

-Considering that the average price of an attraction in London is about £35 (£40 if we aim for the top attractions), with 5 attractions you get to pay on average £175, against about £110 for the 5-attractions pass, calculated considering the discounts on the site + the application of the -5% discount code mentioned above.
+Given that the average price of an attraction in London is about £35 (£40 if we aim for the top attractions), with 5 attractions you come to pay an average of £175.

 As a type of pass, however, it has characteristics that make it attractive in the following cases: